zaynbsn/database-project-titanic/README.md

 # Evaluation BDD - postgreSQL - Titanic dataset
-The repository is based from a template of our professor @decima
+The repository is based from a template from our teacher @decima

 The Project is about learning how to use database using a predefined dataset, here about the titanic

 ## Requirements
 - NodeJS
-- Docker with Docker-compose

 ## Getting started